yuxuanxc/tp/docs/DeveloperGuide.md

     * 2a1.
 TrackPad shows an error message.

+      Use case resumes at step 2.

+* 2b.
+The itinerary already exists in the list of itineraries.

+    * 2b1.
+TrackPad shows an error message.

-      Use case resumes at step 1.
+      Use case resumes at step 2.

 **Use case: UC09 - Edit an itinerary**